mrbrightsides/smarttourismchain/README.md

 ---

 ## 🙌 Support
-You can support SmartWisataChain [here](./README-support.md) to help us keep building awesome tools.
+You can support SmartTourismChain [here](./README-support.md) to help us keep building awesome tools.

 ---

-# 🛠️ SmartWisataChain System Roadmap
+# 🛠️ SmartTourismChain System Roadmap

-Adapted from modern website development flow, this roadmap documents the key stages in the design, implementation, and deployment of the SmartWisataChain system — a blockchain-integrated reservation plugin for the tourism sector.
+Adapted from modern website development flow, this roadmap documents the key stages in the design, implementation, and deployment of the SmartTourismChain system — a blockchain-integrated reservation plugin for the tourism sector.

 ---